jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/middleware.rst

   * CRTK Matlab client: https://github.com/collaborative-robotics/crtk_matlab_client

 * Your application will be a different process.
-It can even run on a different computer so the computing load will not impact the dVRK console.
+It can even run on a different computer, so the computing load will not impact the dVRK console.
 This might actually be a required if your application is very CPU or IO intensive.
 * Since you're using ROS, you can ``rosbag`` everything for further data